tapasrastogi2411/GamseeAI/README.md

 ### Preview

 ### How to use

 1. Go to the following website :                   download the _____.exe
+2. Run the _____.exe file
+3. After running the executable file, enter a valid email to recieve notifications
+4. Let the program run for as long as you want to

 ### Credit and Contact

 - @jjangsta (Peter)
 - @ShawnGeorge03 (Shawn)
 - @shashwat-doshi (Shashwat)